Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Redshift Surveys

 \subsubsection{DESI}

-The Dark Energy Spectroscopic Instrument (DESI) \citep{2016arXiv161100036D} is an ongoing spectroscopic survey that observes four types of tracers across 14,000 deg$^2$: bright galaxy samples (BGS), luminous red galaxies (LRG), star-forming emission line galaxies (ELG), and quasars (QSO).
-The predicted number density for each tracer catalog is given in Table 2.3, 2.5, and 2.7 of \citep{2016arXiv161100036D}, and we assume a tophat functional form of $dN/dV (z)$ between the redshift bins quoted in their tables.
-For LRG, ELG, and QSO, we use the same bias model as the eBOSS: $b_g({\rm LRG})=1.7/\sigma_8(0)/\sigma_8(z)$, $b_g({\rm ELG})=1.0/\sigma_8(0)/\sigma_8(z)$, $b_g({\rm QSO})=0.53 + 0.29(1+z)^2$, and we set $b_g({\rm BGS})=2$, same as the BOSS CMASS case.
+The Dark Energy Spectroscopic Instrument \citep[DESI; ][]{2016arXiv161100036D} is an ongoing spectroscopic survey that observes four types of tracers across 14,000 deg$^2$: bright galaxy samples (BGS), luminous red galaxies (LRG), star-forming emission line galaxies (ELG), and quasars (QSO).
+The predicted number density for each tracer catalog is given in Tables 2.3, 2.5, and 2.7 of \citet{2016arXiv161100036D}, and we assume a top-hat functional form of $dN/dV (z)$ between the redshift bins quoted in their tables.
+For LRG, ELG, and QSO, we use the same bias model as for the eBOSS: $b_g({\rm LRG})=1.7/\sigma_8(0)/\sigma_8(z)$, $b_g({\rm ELG})=1.0/\sigma_8(0)/\sigma_8(z)$, $b_g({\rm QSO})=0.53 + 0.29(1+z)^2$, and we set $b_g({\rm BGS})=2$, as for the BOSS CMASS case.